a81927788/labs-atlas/README.md

-# CBRN Laboratory Intelligence Atlas — Master Demo Package
+#  Laboratory  Atlas — Master Demo Package

 This package contains all demo versions in one GitHub Pages-ready structure.